“It’s the return of the red carpet,” announced E! Live From the Red Carpet co-host Nina Parker with a palpable excitement. And she wasn’t lying.

 Heavy metal with a side of diamonds?
 Yes please.
 Best Actress nominee for her performance in The United States vs. Billie Holiday Andra Day arrived wearing a custom Vera Wang look entirely crafted out of metal (with a little help from a welder, no less), completed to perfection with Tiffany & Co. earrings featuring two square emerald cut yellow diamonds totaling over 12 carats, complemented with a yellow gold bracelet (featuring over 265 diamonds) and rings.

 Serving eleganza glamour was Best Actress nominee for her role in Hillbilly Elegy, Glenn Close.
-Delivering big in a custom vibrant blue long-sleeved Giorgio Armani Privé tunic, Close completed with look with Kwiat pendant earrings and a show-stopping Buremese sapphire and diamond ring.
+Delivering big in a custom Giorgio Armani Privé vibrant blue long-sleeved tunic, Close completed the look with pear shape Kwiat pendant earrings and a show-stopping three stone Burmese sapphire and diamond ring by Fred Leighton.
 She definitely made the love of her life, her havanese Sir Pippin of Beanfield, burst with pride.

 Nominated for Best Live-Action Short Film, Zaria, the up and coming star of Two Distant Strangers, made her Oscars red carpet debut wearing custom Dolce & Gabbana and glimmering Bulgari jewels to properly finish the look.

 He swings and he never misses: Best Supporting Actor winner for his performance in Judas and the Black Messiah, Daniel Kaluuya turned it up, outfitted in new Bottega Veneta, which appeared polished to perfection with a Cartier necklace, rings and watch.
 Simple.
 Sleek.
 Elegant.